-Operation and maintenance manual for the specific CT shall be maintained on site for the life of the unit.
+Operational and maintenance manuals for the specific make and model of CT shall be maintained on site for the life of the unit.
 Once every calendar year, the permittee shall review all good combustion practice changes issued by the original equipment manufacturer (OEM) and update the operation and maintenance manual as applicable.
-Should the permittee elect not to implement such change issued by the OEM, the permittee shall keep record with the operation and maintenance manual as to why the change was not implemented.
+Should the permittee elect not to implement such change issued by the OEM, the permittee shall keep records with the operation and maintenance manual as to why the change was not implemented.

-For demonstration of good combustion practices, the permittee shall always operate CT with the OEM's proprietary combustion system excluding SUSD events and during equipment performance demonstration that the OEM's combustion system needs to be disabled to conduct a valid demonstration and conduct seasonal tuning of the unit to optimize the formation of NO_x while minimizing the formation of CO.
+For demonstration of good combustion practices, the permittee shall operate the CT with the OEM's proprietary combustion system excluding the following events: SUSD events, equipment performance demonstration that requires the OEM's combustion system to be disabled to conduct a valid demonstration and tuning of the unit.

 Seasonal tuning shall be conducted at least twice a year with a minimum of 4 months between successful tunings.
-The permittee shall conduct tuning in accordance with the manufacturer's written procedure with focus to optimize the formation of NO_x to lowest level corrected to 15% O_2 while minimizing the formation of CO.
-At times when the annual duct burner utilization is greater than 50%, the duct burner tuning shall be conducted with the focus of optimizing the formation of NO_x to lowest level while minimizing the formation of CO.
-The permittee may forgo conducting seasonal tuning if good combustion practices and the limits for NO_x and CO identified herein are being maintained.
+The permittee shall conduct tuning in accordance with the manufacturer's written procedure with focus to optimize the formation of $NO_x$ to lowest level corrected to 15% $O_2$ while minimizing the formation of CO.
+At times when the annual duct burner utilization is greater than 50%, the duct burner tuning shall be conducted with the focus of optimizing the formation of $NO_x$ to the lowest level while minimizing the formation of CO.
+The permittee may forgo conducting seasonal tuning if good combustion practices and the limits for NOx and CO identified herein are being maintained.

-At times when either key operating parameter(s) does not indicate good combustion practices are being achieved and the NO_x and CO is greater than limits stated in Table 4.1.1.a., the permittee shall initiate corrective action to restore good combustion practices within 48-hours of not achieving good combustion practices.
-The permittee shall restore good combustion practices in a timely fashion which shall not exceed after the restart of the next planned maintenance outage of the respective CT.
+At times when either key operating parameter(s) does not indicate good combustion practices are being achieved and the $NO_x$ and CO is greater than limits stated in Table 4.1.1.a., the permittee shall initiate corrective action to restore good combustion practices within 48-hours of not achieving good combustion practices.
+The permittee shall restore good combustion practices as soon as practicable, which shall not exceed after the restart of the next planned maintenance outage of the respective CT.
 Records of this corrective action shall be maintained in accordance with Condition 3.4.1.
+[45 CSR §14-8.3]

-g.
+f.
 The permittee must operate and maintain each stationary combustion turbine, air pollution control equipment, and monitoring equipment in a manner consistent with good air pollution control practices for minimizing emissions at all times including during startup, shutdown, and malfunction.
+I40 CEP \$60.4333(a)!